Manoj-rsr/testexercise/README.md

 Added <junit-jupiter-engine> in pom.xml to make test execution ran in order given by user

-   1.Right click on TestAmazon.java ‡ Ran as Junit Test
+   1.Right click on TestAmazon.java √† Ran as Junit Test

-Second way via,Right Click on Project root folder‡Ran as  Maven test
+Second way via,Right Click on Project root folder√†Ran as  Maven test

 ## Success